 Who Gets the Wedding Ring in a Wisconsin Divorce?

 Wedding rings exchanged during the wedding ceremony are considered interspousal gifts in Wisconsin.
-So, in a divorce to determine who keeps the rings, they are part of the equal property division process.
-However, engagement rings can be considered premarital gifts allowing the receiving party to keep the ring.
+In a divorce, wedding rings are considered marital property, so they are divided in the property division process.
+However, engagement rings can be considered premarital gifts meaning the receiving party keeps the ring.

 Are Wedding Rings Marital Property?

 The division of marital property is where assets are split 50/50 between both parties.
 All things that are jointly owned or used jointly are considered marital property.
 On the other hand, the only assets considered to be owned by one spouse are assets acquired through a gift or inheritance from a third party.
-To best work through the intricacies of property division in Wisconsin courts, Sterling Law Offices works only in family law, so feel free to call with any questions or if you want to work with an attorney.
+To best work through the intricacies of property division in Wisconsin courts, talk to an attorney who specializes in family law such as Sterling Law Offices.

 There are many options of what to do with a wedding ring after divorce from selling it to donating it to returning it to the other party.
 You have to do what is best for your emotional and financial health, but here are some options: